harding/old-docs-history-bitcoin.org/en/developer-guide.md

 * CKDpub(N(k<sub>par</sub>, c<sub>par</sub>), i) (works only for non-hardened child keys).

-The fact that they are equivalent is what makes non-hardened keys useful (one can derive child public keys of a given parent key without knowing any private key), and also what distinguishes them from hardened keys.
+The fact that they are equivalent is what makes non-hardened keys useful (one can derive [child public keys][child public key]{:#term-child-public-key}{:.term} of a given parent key without knowing any private key), and also what distinguishes them from hardened keys.
 The reason for not always using non-hardened keys (which are more useful) is security; see further for more information.

 ##### Public parent key &rarr; private child key